alphonus/traintrakk/doc/main.typ

 == Models

 I plan on scouring the web in this sequence to find a collection of suitable base architectures and backbones.
-A sufficnetly trained backbone should boost detection accuracy by having learned from a highly varied dataset and will keep my training efforts low.
+A sufficiently trained backbone should boost detection accuracy by having learned from a highly varied dataset and will keep my training efforts low.

 1. Shitty AI blogs
   - the offer a quick list of popular open source projects and the general concensus